-This white book has been elaborated by means of common research on topics related to different levels of involvement from policymakers to practitioners and community members.

-All Recommendations are drawn from experiences obtained in the local C4S Hubs after working with communities, schools and policymakers.
-These Hubs, with their pilots, play the central role in advancing the C4S initiative for inclusive and equitable science education together to effect meaningful change.
+This white book represents varying degrees of collaboration of policymakers, practitioners, and community members in researching topics of common interrest.
+All recommendations are drawn from information obtained in the local C4S Hubs after working with communities, schools, and policymakers.
+These Hubs, with their pilots, play the central role in advancingthe C4S initiative to work together to effect meaningful change to achieve inclusive and equitable science education.